We are interested in host genetic diversity, bacterial variation, and how these host-pathogen genetic interactions drive tuberculosis disease states.

 Want to learn more?

 Check out how we combine diverse Mammalian and Mycobacterial genetics to map the host-interacting with pathogen loci (hipQTL) across the genome.
-Read about our new hipQTL preprint here!
+Read our latest paper on the host and pathogen genome-wide interactions underlying the many disease states of tuberculosis here!

 Leveraging the Collaborative Cross mouse panel we have identified new models of distinct TB disease states and protective immunity.
 Check out how we identified a causal host variant here.